DEWITT SHOPPINGTOWN

 For some time, SHOPPINGTOWN had competed with two malls in its vicinity.
 FAYETTEVILLE MALL {2.2 miles southeast, in Onondaga County} had opened in August 1974.
 PENN CAN MALL {7.9 miles northeast, also in Onondaga County} made its debut in March 1976.
 In October 1990, a more formidable adversary opened for business.
 CAROUSEL CENTER {5.6 miles northwest, in Syracuse} was a 7-level, million+ square foot buying behemoth.
 It immediately put the hurt on all of its shopping mall competitors.

 A game of merchandising musical chairs soon played out.
 Rochester-based Wilmorite Properties owned the FAYETTEVILLE and SHOPPINGTOWN malls.
 It was decided to move the Sears at FAYETTEVILLE MALL to SHOPPINGTOWN.
 Steinbach shut down on June 18, 1994.
 T.J.
 Maxx opened at a new FAYETTEVILLE MALL store on August 8.
-By this time, the vacated store at SHOPPINGTOWN was being expanded.
-It re-opened, as a 2-level (143,500 square foot) Sears, in early 1995.
+By this time, the vacant SHOPPINGTOWN store was being renovated.
+It re-opened, as a Sears, in early 1995.

-Meanwhile, Addis & Dey's had been shuttered in January 1993, with the store re-opening, as a Pittsburgh-based Kaufmann's, May 26 of the same year.
-Chappell's was rebranded by York, Pennsylvania-based The Bon Ton in 1995.
+Meanwhile, the new Addis & Dey's had been shuttered in January 1993, with the store re-opening, as a Pittsburgh-based Kaufmann's, on May 26th.
+Chappell's was acquired by York, Pennsylvania-based The Bon Ton in October 1994.
 The basement section in the southeast corner of the mall was gutted and rebuilt as the Hoyts Shoppingtown Mall 10 Cinema, which held its grand opening October 3, 1997.
 By this time, the freestanding 4-plex had been shuttered and demolished.

 Between April and October 2000, the most recent expansion of SHOPPINGTOWN MALL was completed.
 It added a (50,100 square foot) Dick's Sporting Goods, which had relocated from a smaller location within the mall.
 The 10-plex cinema became a Regal venue in 2002.
-The retail facility now spanned 1,002,100 leasable square feet.
+The mall now spanned approximately 1,002,100 leasable square feet.

 SHOPPINGTOWN MALL changed hands in April 2005.
 The Santa Monica-based Macerich Company acquired the portfolio of Rochester-based Wilmorite Properties.
 Subsequent changes at the shopping center included the shuttering of The Bon Ton, on January 28, 2006.
-A section of the vacant store's lower level was reconfigured as an expansion of the mall's megaplex.
+A section of the vacant store's lower level was reconfigured as an expansion of the megaplex.
 It was renamed the Regal Shoppingtown Mall Stadium 14 on July 11, 2008.
-Meanwhile, Kaufmann's had come under the Macy's moniker on September 9, 2006.
+Meanwhile, Kaufmann's had been "Macy-ated" on September 9, 2006.

 A major renovation of the SHOPPINGTOWN property was announced in March 2007.
 This was to entail demolition of the West Wing, between Sears and Dick's, which would have been replaced by an open-air promenade.
 The Great Recession caused the project to be abandoned.